UpstreamAB/UpstreamPowerPack/RMMNeutralScripts/README.md

-Placeholder for Powershell scripts to be used with any RMM tool.
+Placeholder for Powershell scripts to be used for IT-Automation with any RMM tool.